Computes a comprehensive set of detailed distortion metrics for a PAI model at specified locations, based on Tissot's indicatrix theory.

 The maximum angular distortion in radians (the

-metric).- airy_kavrayskiy
+2Omegametric).- airy_kavrayskiy

 The Airy-Kavrayskiy measure, a balanced metric combining areal and angular distortion.